-The apostles needed to embrace the change from the economy of Israel to that of the church where the Holy Spirit will produce divine fruit (Jn 14:18, 20, 23).
+The apostles needed to embrace the change from the economy of Israel to that of the church, where the Holy Spirit would produce divine fruit (Jn 14:18, 20, 23).
 The context of the previous chapter is important for this understanding.
-Thus, the intention of this statement was for the readers of the gospel of John at the end of the century than for the apostles.
-They were still trying to come to grips with Jesus departure from them.
+Thus, the intention of this statement was more for the readers of the gospel of John at the end of the century than for the apostles.
+They were still trying to come to grips with Jesus’ departure from them.

-Jesus now gives the disciples instruction on how they could continue to bear fruit by remaining in fellowship with Him.
+Jesus now gave the disciples instruction on how they could continue to bear fruit by remaining in fellowship with Him.
 There is a danger in trying to produce divine fruit without divine fellowship.
-Jesus here clearly speaks to regenerate people.
-Since He commanded them to “remain” in His influence, they were already true believers.
-There is no reference here to a mere professor of faith in Christ.
+Jesus here clearly spoke to regenerate people.
+Since He commanded them to “abide” in His influence, they were already true believers.
+There is no reference here to one who merely professes faith in Christ.

 4 Abide [living communion or connection] in Me,

 The apostles were about to be physically separated from Jesus.
 This was a concern to the Lord.
 He wanted to keep personal connection with them after He left.
 To do that they needed to continue spiritual fellowship with Him after His departure.

 The follower of Christ is to “abide” in Christ.
 The word “abide” or remain (meno) occurs 11 times in this chapter.
 The idea of this decisive command is that continued fellowship with Jesus will bring fruit to one’s life.
 The connotation is to continue to live in fellowship with Jesus.